Payel-Manna/LearnFlow/README.md

 LearnFlow is a personalized learning platform built using React + Vite, designed to help learners identify their learning style, track their skills through a visual skill tree, and get daily content recommendations from YouTube and blog sources.

 ## :fire: **Features**
-- ### Learning Analyzer:brain:
+- ### Learning Analyzer :brain:
-  -Users take a quiz to determine their learning style (visual, auditory, etc.).
+  - Users take a quiz to determine their learning style (visual, auditory, etc.).
-  -Tailored learning recommendations based on quiz results.
+  - Tailored learning recommendations based on quiz results.

 - ### Skill Tree Progression :deciduous_tree:
  - Visual representation of skills with levels.